 NOT FSA Eligible Expenses

-- Controlled substances (Illegal under federal law, such as marijuana, laetrile, etc)
+- Controlled substances that are illegal under federal law, like marijuana, laetrile, etc.

-- Cosmetic surgery not related to a deformity or illness (i.e., facelift, liposuction, etc)
+- Cosmetic surgery that does not fix/treat deformity or illness like a facelift, liposuction, etc.

 - Dancing lessons

 - Diaper services that do not manage the effects of a disease